NNLP-IL/Hebrew-Resources/README.rst

 * `ParaShoot <https://github.com/omrikeren/ParaShoot>`_ {?} - A Hebrew question and answering dataset in the style of `SQuAD <https://arxiv.org/abs/1606.05250>`_, created by Omri Keren and Omer Levy.
 ParaShoot is based on articles scraped from Wikipedia.
 The dataset contains 3K crowdsource-annotated pairs of questions and answers, in a setting suitable for few-shot learning.

-* `tdklab <https://github.com/TechnionTDK/hebwiki-qa?fbclid=IwAR0Xbq-s1xu2gH8BS35zgFgNCeHIJ6wVZws4gqHCZ_VucbgiIngpHNTWApU>`_ {?} translated (by google translation API) SQUAD dataset from English to Hebrew.
+* `tdklab <https://github.com/TechnionTDK/hebwiki-qa?fbclid=IwAR0Xbq-s1xu2gH8BS35zgFgNCeHIJ6wVZws4gqHCZ_VucbgiIngpHNTWApU>`_ {?} - translated (by google translation API) SQUAD dataset from English to Hebrew.
 The translation process included fixation and removal of bad translations.

 1.1.2.4 Sentiment

+* `HebrewSentiment <https://huggingface.co/datasets/hebrew_sentiment>`_ {MIT} - HebrewSentiment, provided by OMIlab, is a data set consists of 12,804 user comments to posts on the official Facebook page of Israel’s president, Mr. Reuven Rivlin, June – August 2014.
+Of the 12,804 comments, 370 are neutral; 8,512 are positive, 3,922 negative.

 * `Hebrew-Sentiment-Data Amram et al. <https://github.com/OnlpLab/Hebrew-Sentiment-Data>`_ {?} - A sentiment analysis benchmark (positive, negative and neutral sentiment) for Hebrew, based on 12K social media comments, containing two instances of input items: token-based and morpheme-based.
 A cleaned version of the Hebrew Sentiment dataset - a test-train data leakage was cleaned.